eBay Taxes: An Overview Guide

 - Other charges to customers

 If you have nexus in multiple states, tax apps can be incredibly useful to ensure that you meet your different obligations in each.
-By integrating a tax app with your eBay Managed Payments, accounting software and A2X, you can stay on top of your taxes yourself.
+By integrating a tax app with your eBay Managed Payments, accounting software like QuickBooks or Xero and A2X, you can stay on top of your taxes yourself.

 5.5 Does my accounting software help with my eBay tax?